wuruxu/crterm/README.md

 ### Native Performance in C++

-crTerm is implemented with Chromium-native components and a C++ terminal backend.
-It connects to the local PTY/ConPTY layer instead of simulating a shell in JavaScript.
+crTerm is implemented with Chromium-native components and a C++ terminal PTY backend.

 That means:

 - Real local shell processes.
 - Native process and terminal I/O handling.
-- Fast startup and responsive input.
+- Fast startup and responsive input handling.
 - Tight integration with Chromium WebUI, Mojo, preferences, and browser lifecycle.
 - A terminal surface that feels browser-native without giving up native execution.

 ### Extensible with Chrome Extensions

-crTerm supports Chrome extensions as a way to extend terminal behavior and browser-terminal workflows.
+crTerm supports Chrome extensions, making it possible to extend terminal behavior and browser-terminal workflows.

-This makes it possible to build features around the terminal using familiar browser extension patterns, such as:
+You can build features around the terminal using familiar browser extension patterns, such as:

 - Project-specific terminal helpers.
 - Workflow automation.